grantwinney/blog/content/posts/using-timeprovider-and-faketimeprovider-in-winforms/index.md

 slug: using-timeprovider-and-faketimeprovider-in-winforms
 summary: Testing .NET code involving time has always been a pain, but the TimeProvider class (backported to the .NET Framework) gives us awesome new tools.
 tags:
   - csharp-12
   - time-provider
   - datetime-handling
-- coding
   - fake-time-provider
 title: Using TimeProvider and FakeTimeProvider in WinForms
 ---
 Each new version of .NET brings great new tools.
 We got generics and LINQ in .NET 2 and 3, the [async/await model](https://grantwinney.com/using-async-await-and-task-to-keep-the-winforms-ui-more-responsive/) in .NET 4.5, and [string interpolation](https://grantwinney.com/using-string-interpolation-to-craft-readable-strings) in .NET 4.6.
 Okay, that last one's not in the same league as the other ones, but I use string interpolation _all_ the time.